 Many retailers, like Macy’s and Bed Bath & Beyond, offer better deals if you leave items in your cart.

-Remember, that you must be registered with the retailer and be signed into your account when you leave you cart.
+Remember, that you must be registered with the retailer and be signed in to your account when you leave your cart.

 If a website allows you to use more than one coupon or promo code, then take advantage.